infiniteluke/next-static/README.md

 const a = 'thing';
 \`\`\`
 ```
+* While writing, run `yarn dev` to see your post live reload when saved.
-* Re-run `yarn run export` to build your new site.
+* Re-run `yarn export` to build your new site.